SaschaC/datascience-portfolio/hospital comparison/README.md

 The data come from the Hospital Compare web site (http://hospitalcompare.hhs.gov) run by the U.S. Department of Health and Human Services.
-The purpose of the web site is to provide data and information about the quality of care at over 4,000 Medicare-certified hospitals in the U.S. This dataset es- sentially covers all major U.S. hospitals.
+The purpose of the web site is to provide data and information about the quality of care at over 4,000 Medicare-certified hospitals in the U.S.

 This repo contains two files from the website:
-* outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals (from 2012).
+* **outcome-of-care-measures.csv:** Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals (from 2012).
-* Hospital_Revised_Flatfiles.pdf: Descriptions of the variables in each file (i.e the code book).
+* **Hospital_Revised_Flatfiles.pdf:** Descriptions of the variables in each file (i.e the code book).
 This document contains information about many other files that are not included in this repo.